jared-richard-clarke/student/notes/pratt-parser/parsing.md

 [Top-Down Operator Precedence Parsing](https://eli.thegreenplace.net/2010/01/02/top-down-operator-precedence-parsing) by Eli Bendersky

-The basic precedence problem is this: Given an operand between two operators, is the operand bound to the left operator or the right?
-The complexity in the process of parsing comes down to the resolution of this ambiguity.
+Given an operand between two operators, is the operand bound to the left operator or the right?
+Resolving this ambiguity is what makes parsing expressions complex.

 > d Ⓐ e Ⓑ f
 >